pun98/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition
 Working on MNIST dataset for digit recognition.
+Dataset available in tensorflow library.
 # Environment
 -> MacOS Catalina 10.15.3 for implementation